MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/NET-update-causes-azure-add-in-to-stop-working.md

 description: How to resolve an issue where a .NET update in SharePoint causes an add-in running on Azure to stop working.
 ---

-# .NET update causes  SharePoint provider-hosted add-in running on Azure to stop working
+# A SharePoint provider-hosted add-in running on Azure to stop working after a .NET update

 *This article is based on a contribution from Westley Hall, an engineer on the SharePoint Developer Support team.*